dasch-swiss/dsp-api/docs/rst/knora-ontologies/knora-base.rst

 and back.
 A mapping defines one-to-one relations between XML elements (with or without a class) and attributes and standoff classes and properties (see :ref:`XML-to-standoff-mapping`).

+A mapping is represented by a ``kb:XMLToStandoffMapping`` which contains one or more ``kb:MappingElement``.
+A ``kb:MappingElement`` maps an XML element (including attributes) to a standoff class and standoff properties.
+It has the following properties:

+``mappingHasXMLTagname`` (1)
+    The name of the XML element that is mapped to a standoff class.

+``mappingHasXMLNamespace`` (1)
+    The XML namespace of the XML element that is mapped to a standoff class.
+If no namespace is given, ``noNamespace`` is used.

+``mappingHasXMLClass`` (1)
+    The name of the class of the XML element.
+If it has no class, ``noClass`` is used.

+``mappingHasStandoffClass`` (1)
+    The standoff class the XML element is mapped to.

+``mappingHasXMLAttribute`` (0-n)
+    Maps XML attributes to standoff properties using ``MappingXMLAttribute``.
+See below.

+``mappingHasStandoffDataTypeClass`` (0-1)
+    Indicates the standoff data type class
+    of the standoff class the XML element is mapped to.

+``mappingElementRequiresSeparator`` (1)
+    Indicates if there should be a separator inserted after the XML element in the RDF-standoff representation.
+Once the markup is stripped, text segments that belonged to different elements may be concatenated.

+A ``MappingXMLAttribute`` has the following properties:

+``mappingHasXMLAttributename``
+    The name of the XML attribute that is mapped to a standoff property.

+``mappingHasXMLNamespace``
+    The namespace of the XML attribute that is mapped to a standoff property.
+    If no namespace is given, ``noNamespace`` is used.

+``mappingHasStandoffProperty``
+    The standoff property the XML attribute is mapped to.

+Knora includes a standard mapping used by the SALSAH GUI.
+It has the IRI ``http://data.knora.org/projects/standoff/mappings/StandardMapping`` and defines mappings for a few elements used to write texts with simple markup (see :ref:`XML-to-standoff-mapping`).

 Standoff in Digital Editions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^